Analysis Models - Deploy Necessary DW Objects¶

 Name of the object, defined in the Tabular Data Source, to be created in the SQL Server database

-Yes if the script command for this row should be deployed or not, else No.
+Yes if the script command for this row should be deployed, otherwise No to not deploy the script command.

 - Deployment Order